 Workplace Risk Assessments

-If it is decided that you need to come off any on-call duties e.g. long day shifts or nights, then you should received written confirmation of this.
+If it is decided that you need to come off any on-call duties e.g. long day shifts or nights, then you should receive written confirmation of this.
 For specific advice regarding pregnancy, please refer to Working during pregnancy.

 Out of Programme placements